-Questions 01-02 (30 marks - AO1=12, AO2=12, AO3=6)
+Section A: Shakespeare - Questions 01-06 (30 marks - AO1=12, AO2=12, AO3=6)

-Mark AO Typical features of response How to arrive at a mark Level 6 Convincing, critical analysis and AO1 Critical, exploratory comparison.
+Mark AO Typical features How to arrive at a mark Level 6 Convincing, critical AO1 Critical, exploratory, conceptualised response to task and whole text.
 Judicious use of precise references to support interpretation(s).
-At the top of the level, a candidate's response is likely to be a critical, exploratory, well-structured comparison.
+At the top of the level, a candidate's response is likely to be a critical, exploratory, well-structured argument.
 It takes a conceptualised approach to the full task supported by a range of judicious references.
 There will be a fine-grained and insightful analysis of methods supported by judicious use of subject terminology.
-Convincing exploration of one or more ideas/perspectives/contextual factors/interpretations. exploration 26-30 marks AO2 Analysis of writer's methods with subject terminology used judiciously.
+Convincing exploration of one or more ideas/perspectives/contextual factors/interpretations. analysis and exploration 26-30 marks AO2 Analysis of writer's methods with subject terminology used judiciously.
 Exploration of effects of writer's methods to create meanings.
 AO3 Exploration of ideas/perspectives/contextual factors shown by specific, detailed links between context/text/task.
-At the bottom of the level, a candidate will have Level 5 and be starting to demonstrate elements of exploratory comparison and/or analysis of writer's methods and/or contexts.
-Level 5 Thoughtful, developed consideration AO1 Thoughtful, developed comparison.
+At the bottom of the level, a candidate will have Level 5 and be starting to demonstrate elements of exploratory thought and/or analysis of writer's methods and /or contexts.
+Level 5 Thoughtful, developed consideration 21-25 marks AO1 Thoughtful, developed response to task and whole text.
 Apt references integrated into interpretation(s).
 At the top of the level, a candidate's response is likely to be thoughtful, detailed and developed.
-It takes a considered approach to the comparison with references integrated into interpretation; there will be a detailed examination of the effects of methods supported by apt use of subject terminology.
+It takes a considered approach to the full task with references integrated into interpretation; there will be a detailed examination of the effect of methods supported by apt use of subject terminology.
 Examination of ideas/perspectives/contextual factors, possibly including alternative interpretations/deeper meanings.
-21-25 marks AO2 Examination of writer's methods with subject terminology used effectively to support consideration of methods.
+AO2 Examination of writer's methods with subject terminology used effectively to support consideration of methods.
 Examination of effects of writer's methods to create meanings.
 AO3 Thoughtful consideration of ideas/perspectives/contextual factors shown by examination of detailed links between context/text/task.
-At the bottom of the level, a candidate will have Level 4 and be starting to demonstrate elements of thoughtful comparison and/or examination of writer's methods and/or thoughtful consideration of contexts.
+At the bottom of the level, a candidate will have Level 4 and be starting to demonstrate elements of thoughtful consideration and/or examination of writer's methods and/or contexts.